Joohansson/NanoRPCProxy/README.md

 Order completed:
 ![React demo app - Token purchase complete](https://github.com/Joohansson/NanoRPCProxy/raw/master/media/client_demo_react_03.png)

+### Error handling
+If error or warnings occurs in the server when calling it the client will need to handle that.
+The response is (along with a http status code != 200):

+    {"error": "The error message"}

+### Logging and Stats
+The server will write a standard log depending on the "log_level" in settings.json and token_settings.json.
+Additionally, a request-stat.log is written in the server dir every day at midnight with a daily request count and timestamp.

 ## How to install and test the demo clients
 The proxy server can be tested and experimented with using provided demo clients.
 They can also help you getting starting with your own setup.